shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/notepad-online/README.md

 ## 🛡 Defensive Insight

-Applications must enforce **server-side authorization checks** whenever resources are requested.
+Applications must enforce proper **authorization checks** when retrieving user data.

-If identifiers are exposed within URLs, the server must verify that the authenticated user is permitted to access the requested object.
+Even when users are authenticated, the system must verify that they are authorized to access the requested resource.

-Recommended security practices include:
+Secure implementations should:

-- validating object ownership on the server
+- validate resource ownership
-- implementing proper access control checks
-- avoiding predictable sequential identifiers
+- avoid predictable identifiers
-- logging and monitoring suspicious access attempts

-Without proper authorization validation, attackers can enumerate identifiers to access sensitive data belonging to other users.
+- enforce server-side authorization checks

+Failure to implement these controls can allow attackers to access other users’ data.

 ---

 ## 💡 Skills Reinforced

 - Web application reconnaissance
-- Authorization control analysis
+- Authorization testing
-- URL parameter manipulation
+- Parameter manipulation
-- Identification of IDOR vulnerabilities
+- Identifying IDOR vulnerabilities
-- Understanding insecure direct object references

 ---

 <div align="center">

+📝 Authentication does not equal authorization
-🔍 Always test how applications reference internal objects
+🔍 Always test parameter-based access controls
-🧠 Authorization must be enforced server-side
-🔐 Never trust identifiers supplied by the client
+🧠 IDOR vulnerabilities can expose sensitive data

 </div>